llm-workflow-engine/llm-workflow-engine/README.md

 cp config.sample.yaml ~/.config/chatgpt-wrapper/profiles/default/config.yaml
 ```

 Then edit the settings in that file to taste.
+You'll want to make sure `backend` is set to `chatgpt-api` in order to use the API.

 ##### Database configuration